RichardGrave/squeaky_mouse/README.md

 This application needs 1 or 2 arguments.\
 If one number (in milliseconds) is specified then a mouse click is fired every X milliseconds.\
-If two numbers (both in milliseconds) are used, a number is randomly picked that lies between the specified values.
+If two numbers (both in milliseconds) are used, a randomly selected number is used that lies between the specified values.

+I've added randomly selected milliseconds so it's not too obvious that you're using an auto clicker.\
+So if you want to use that, don't use numbers that are too close together.\
+E.g. 150 and 175 is too close to each other and does not make much difference to the human eye.

+## How to start
+Examples:
+* Auto click every 100 milliseconds:\
+squeaky_mouse 100

+* Auto click every randomly selected number between 150 and 500 milliseconds:\
+squeaky_mouse 150 500

+First number cannot be lower than 50 milliseconds.\
+Second number?
+Well that depends on how long you'll want to wait for a next click.

 ## Default
 Default the auto clicking is ENABLED